Math + Art + U = Mega Menger

 An international celebration of mathematical art

-Calvin College has been selected as one of twenty sites worldwide to host a Mega Menger build, with sessions from Oct.
+Calvin University has been selected as one of twenty sites worldwide to host a Mega Menger build, with sessions from Oct.
 17-28, 2014 (see event details).
 At each site, a model of a mathematical fractal called a Menger Sponge will be constructed from nearly 70,000 business cards.
 The resulting sculpture will weigh approximately 170 pounds and stand 4.5 feet tall, 4.5 feet wide and 4.5 feet deep.
 To find out more about the worldwide Mega Menger event and see updates from sites around the world, visit megamenger.com.
 You can also read stories about the Calvin build in a Chimes article and in Calvin's News and Stories.

 The Menger Sponge